 Fees and Minimums

-Wealthsimple makes it easy for someone like myself, who is new to individual investments, get into the market.
+Wealthsimple makes it easy for diy investors like myself, who are new to individual investments, get into the market.

 However, to note, many of the stocks I was thinking of purchasing were on US markets and therefore denominated in USD.

-Unfortunately, Wealthsimple does not offer a USD account to hold your funds, so you will need to convert to and from USD each time you buy and sell USD securities, for which Wealthsimple charges a 1.5% fee.
+Unfortunately, Wealthsimple does not offer a USD trades account to hold your money, so you will need to convert to and from USD each time you buy and sell stocks that are listed on US exchanges, for which Wealthsimple charges a 1.5% fee.

 The fee is not out of the normal for financial institutions, however we’ll discuss the USD concept more later on.